sfboss/generated_plan_zen_ease_into_plan2/docs/enrichment/cultural-respect.md

 !!! quote "Traditional Teaching"
 "When you bow to Buddha, you are bowing to your Buddha nature.
 When you understand this, bowing and Buddha are one." - _Shunryu Suzuki Roshi_

-## :temple: Traditional Context vs. Contemporary Practice
+## 🏛️ Traditional Context vs. Contemporary Practice

 ### Temple-Based Practice